-If that is not your kind of thing, maybe a hobby – mine became finding pictures and collecting as many as possible.
-Keeping in mind that all Plebes – male at least, look pretty much the same, I amassed and incredible amount of pictures that I was lucky enough to find.
-Another Mom and I would tag team and send each other pictures that we had found of each other’s Mids in the most obscure places!
-Before long, the first phone call came.
+Before long, Week 2 arrived and with it, the first phone call came.
 For our family, the first call was good one.
 We were like an organized army – we put the call on speaker phone and listened.
-When our Plebes were through, we took turns asking questions and telling our Plebes about life at home (I discuss this in my book).
+When our Plebes were through, we took turns asking questions and telling our Plebes about life at home (I discuss this at length in my book, A USNA Mom’s Journal).
 We kept it positive and avoided being sad – for their sake!
 For our oldest, the second call was funny and not so funny – to begin with, the call was 30 minutes late (unnerving!) and when he did call, he sounded exhausted and not well.
 After our hellos, he said, “Mom, do you remember that you told me?
 That one day would be my day?
 That no matter what I did it would just be a bad day?
 Well “My Day” came a week ago.
 It was the longest day of my life!
 No matter what I did it was wrong and it was a really tough day.
-I had to hold on minute by minute, meal by meal – make it to breakfast, then to 9am 10am, to lunch and so it went.
-I thought the day would never end and that I may not make it until finally the day was over.
+I had to hold on minute by minute, meal by meal – make it to breakfast, then to swimming and the next evolution, to lunch and so it went.
+I thought the day would never end and that I would not make it – until finally, the day was over!
 And you know what?
-I made it through!!
-Now I know that I can get through anything.”
+I made it through and now I know that I can get through anything!!

-I felt so good but a little sad too – my son was growing up!
-Fast forward to PPW, I was showing my Plebe the pictures I had found, and he let me know unequivocally that several of the pictures I had collected were not of him.
-That is not me!
-Are you sure?
-I think it’s you.
-Mom – that is NOT me… So I put them in a separate folder and kept them anyway.
-They are somewhere in my computer t this day.
+It felt so good but a little sad too – my son was growing up!
+Fast forward to PPW, I was showing my Plebe the pictures I had worked so hard to find until all hours of the night and he let me know unequivocally that several of the pictures I had collected were not him.
+“That is not me!”
+“Are you sure?
+I think it’s you.”
+“Mom – that is NOT me…” So I put them in a separate folder and kept them anyway.
+They are somewhere in my computer to this day.
 To me, they were pictures of him, if only for awhile….
 With our daughter it was very similar, but I think she was better prepared having seen what her brother had experienced, and we were better prepared as well and were able to learn from our first time around.

-Our USNA parent motto becomes really important: Semper Gumby – Always Flexible.
-Communications will resume and life will be a little more normal.
-You will hopefully get to see your Plebe soon but regardless, know that You and your Plebe are stronger than you think.
+Our USNA parent motto is really important right now: Be Semper Gumby – Always Flexible.
+Communications will resume and life will be a little more normal in a few weeks.
+You will hopefully get to see your Plebe soon during PPW but regardless, know that You and your Plebe are stronger than you think.